mate-academy/js_2048_game/README.md

 If you created a tile with the number 2048 - you will win.
 If you don't have free cells and ability to move - you will lose.

+All helper functions have been moved to the appropriate folder.

 ## DEMO LINK:
 https://Soi4An.github.io/js_2048_game/